gavinwahl/django-postgres-queue/README.rst

 Requirements
 ------------

-django-postgres-queue requires Python 3, at least postgres 9.5 and at least Django 1.11.
+django-pg-queue requires Python 3, at least postgres 9.5 and at least Django 2.1.

 Installation